 Why Spinal Cord Injuries Are So Common in Motorcycle Crashes

 Unlike passengers in a car or truck, motorcyclists don’t have the benefit of seat belts, airbags, or a steel frame protecting them from impact.
 Even with a helmet and protective gear, riders are exposed—and when they’re thrown from the bike or hit by another vehicle, the spine is especially vulnerable.
+Spinal cord injuries from motorcycle accidents can happen in a number of ways:- A hard impact with the pavement

 - Being pinned between vehicles